 The two official languages in Finland are Finnish and Swedish.
-90% of the population are Finnish-speaking and 5.4% are Swedish-speaking.
-Finland is divided into 320 municipalities, of which 30 are bilingual and the rest unilingual with either Finnish or Swedish as the primary language.
+Finland is divided into 313 municipalities, of which 33 are bilingual and the rest unilingual with either Finnish or Swedish as the primary language (situation in 2017).
 Most of the bilingual municipalities are located on the west coast.

 People with some other mother tongue than Finnish or Swedish comprise 4.5% of the total population.
 The biggest language groups after Finnish and Swedish are Russian, Estonian, Somali, English and Arabian.
 According to the Constitution, the Sami, as an indigenous people, as well as the Roma and other groups, have the right to maintain and develop their own language and culture.

-More information on the language climate in Finland can be found in Chapters 2 and 9 of the Report of the Government on the application of language legislation 2013
+More information of the application of language legislation can be found in the Report of the Government on the application of language legislation 2017.

 Ministry of Justice has been developed an indicator tool for following-up the implementation of the linguistic rights.
 The follow-up system of linguistic rights will be used to highlight developments in the implementation of language legislation.
 The indicators can be applied to Finnish, Swedish and Sámi speakers, sign language users and, as appropriate, to other language groups as well.
 The indicators can be used by various parties to monitor linguistic rights and national language policy, and as a tool when making decisions relating to language policy.
 The indicators are based to the United Nations human rights indicators.
 Structural indicators defines structures supporting implementation of linguistic rights.
 Process indicators explores ways to promote the linguistic rights.
 Outcome indicators are used to monitor experiences of enjoyment of rights from individual and collective points of view.